WebAssembly/component-model/design/mvp/Async.md

 refers to an invariant that all "child" tasks finish or are cancelled before a "parent" task completes.
-However, the Component Model doesn't force subtasks to [return](#returning) or be cancelled before the supertask returns (this is left as an option to particular source langauges to enforce or not).
+However, the Component Model doesn't force subtasks to [return](#returning) or be cancelled before the supertask returns (this is left as an option to particular source languages to enforce or not).
 The reason for not enforcing a stricter form of Structured Concurrency at the Component Model level is that there are important use cases where forcing a supertask to stay resident simply to wait for a subtask to finish would waste resources